 If you want to engage your audience you need to consider who they are.
 Do they have laptops and business cell phones?
 Are they sedentary or always working outdoors?
 You need to adapt the idea collection phase based on their preferred method if you want to obtain more proposals.

-Collective evaluation can be looked at through the lens of social networks with likes and comments.
-Get your communities involved by offering them a gamified way to express their evaluation.
+You can look at collective evaluation through the lens of social networks with likes and comments.
+Involve your communities by creating a gamified way to express their feedback and evaluations.
 A popular tool is betting with virtual money.
 Not in the form of cryptocurrency, but through a fake currency that allows participants to emphasize certain proposals that they particularly appreciate.

 Transform ideas into projects to confirm feasibility with all stakeholders